-NOTE: Financial Economics majors are strongly encouraged to participate in an internship (BU 487).
+Note: Accounting majors are strongly encouraged to participate in an internship (BU 487).

-This program is ACBSP-accredited.
+This program is accredited by ACBSP.

 In addition to the outcomes achieved in the Business Administration program, the Financial Economics program develops an understanding of the connection between economics and finance.
 Students analyze capital markets, risk allocation, diversification of assets, the Federal Reserve System, monetary and fiscal policy, and factors impacting financial decision analysis.
 Students engage in active learning activities, including case studies and market analyses in specific industries.